coreBOS/BudgetControlPerspective/README.md

 - Budget Item Real Total and Deviations
 - Budget Real Income, Expense, Total and Deviations as the sum of the only Budget Item related

-Now, as we create Purchase Order (salary payments or goods to provision the service), and we create new Payment Budget Allocation records, the real expense field will be updated along with the other calculated fields of the budget records.
+Now, as we create Purchase Order and Pay Checks (salary payments or goods to provision the service), and we create new Payment Budget Allocation records, the real expense field will be updated along with the other calculated fields of the budget records.

 It is a trivial task to create workflows that detect thresholds of deviation that you want to get notified on.

-If we use [time control](https://corebos.com/documentation/doku.php?id=en:extensions:extensions:timecontrol), this perspective will accumulate the time spend on the budget item so, again, we can send out notifications on any values we want to control.
+If we use [time control](https://corebos.com/documentation/doku.php?id=en:extensions:extensions:timecontrol), this perspective will accumulate the time spent on the budget item so, again, we can send out notifications on any values we want to control.

 **Distribute payment among projects with different time periods**